abrahamalayon/simplefilesystem/README.md

 ## Installation

-Note:  The file name is simplefilesystemv2.py, which is different from the repository name.

 To install and run this program, you need to have Python 3 installed on your system.
 You can download Python 3 from [here].
 You also need to clone this repository to your local machine using the following command: